Austin Price

-Austin Price (born September 16, 1995) is an American basketball player who plays for Pelister of the Macedonian League.
+Austin Price (born September 16, 1995) is an American professional basketball player for Stjarnan of the Úrvalsdeild karla in Iceland.
+He played college basketball for the Lehigh Mountain Hawks.

 Early life

 Price was born in Indianapolis, Indiana, moved to Detroit when he was a sophomore in high school, and his hometown is Farmington Hills, Michigan.
 He is 6-4, 185 pounds (193 cm, 83 kg).

 He attended high school at Detroit Country Day (2013) in Michigan.
 Price played for the high school basketball team as a combo guard and team captain.
 As a junior, Price averaged 16 points, five assists, and two steals per game.
 As a senior he was team captain.
 Academically, he had a 3.65 GPA.

 College

 Price attended Lehigh University (2017), majoring in Finance.
 He was a member of the Kappa Alpha Psi fraternity.
 He played basketball for the Lehigh Mountain Hawks basketball team in the Patriot League.
-As a freshman in 2013-14, he was named to the Patriot League All-Rookie Team, and to the Patriot League Academic Honor Roll.
+As a freshman in 2013–14, he was named to the Patriot League All-Rookie Team, and to the Patriot League Academic Honor Roll.
 As a junior in 2015-16 he was second in the league with 55 steals and 1.7 steals per game, and was named third team All-Patriot League.
 As a senior in 2016-17 he was third in the league with 74 three-point field goals, and was again named third team All-Patriot League.
 He ended his Lehigh career second in school history with 240 three-pointers, and 13th in scoring with 1,453 points.